 To keep our listeners informed throughout the rapidly changing crisis, KCRW created new programming including Daily Dose with KCRW contributor, Dr. Michael Wilkes who has spent years distilling complex medical issues for our listeners.
 This segment was hosted daily through early summer 2020, and then weekly on Wednesdays during “Morning Edition” through summer 2021.
 Dr. Wilkes provided up-to-date medical and sociological analysis of the pandemic on topics including the spread of COVID-19 misinformation, stigmas and hate-crimes motivated by the pandemic, and widespread financial hardship.

-KCRW also launched Life Examined, a brand new program hosted by Jonathan Bastian in response to the COVID-19 pandemic and the protests against racial injustice.
+KCRW also launched Life Examined, a brand new program hosted by Jonathan Bastian in response to the feelings of sadness, confusion and isolation brought on by the pandemic.
 Each week, Jonathan and his guests explore the intersections of science, philosophy, and faith in our daily lives.
 Our listeners turn to us during difficult times, and compelling and thoughtful programming such as Life Examined uplifts and inspires our audience.

 In our endeavor to serve the whole person and provide our audience with bold programming, KCRW Music created Private Playlist.
 This series of intimate listening sessions connected our audience with Southern California’s musical figures, including Thundercat, Mia Doi Todd, and Topaz Faerie.
 These personal song picks and anecdotes bridged the gap between our listeners and emerging artists during a time of isolation.
 KCRW Music also launched In Residence, transporting our audience into the private creative spaces of some of KCRW’s favorite artists through storytelling, performances, and commentary.
 Featured artists included Yuna, Norah Jones, and Raphael Saadiq.
 Through these programs, KCRW became a conduit for the creative exchange between artists and listeners.